ibm-cloud-docs/openwhisk/runtimes.md

-## Ruby runtime
+## Ruby runtime (deprecated)
 {: #openwhisk_ref_ruby}

+The Ruby runtime is deprecated.
+There is no relacement.
+Instead, you must migrate to a different runtime.
+{: deprecated}

 By default, all Ruby actions are executed in a version 2.6 environment.
 {: note}

 For more information about the Ruby 2.6 runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-ruby/blob/master/core/ruby2.6ActionLoop/CHANGELOG.txt){: external}.